Minor blast near Israeli Embassy in Delhi, no injuries reported | Law-Order

 Sources said that some ball bearings used in making bomb were recovered near the blast site which is around 150 metres away from the Israeli Embassy.
 The site is also near Jindal House, which houses Jaipuria House and Meghalaya House.

 Samples of dust and grass from nearby area have been taken.
-It occurred near a tree.
-Some metal things have also been collected, a source said.
+The blast occurred near a tree.
+Some metals have also been collected, a source said.

 ''We have handed over everything to investigating officers.
 The investigating officer will send it to our laboratory.
 There was an explosion and what type of explosion it was will be disclosed after the examination.
-Two teams of 10 experts reached the blast site,'' Rajnish, a forensic expert, told reporters.
+Two teams of five experts each reached the blast site,'' Rajnish, a forensic expert, told reporters.

 The fire department received a call about the blast at 5.11 pm.
 A fire department official told reporters that they had received the blast call and no one was injured in the explosion.